Primary Navigation Mobile

 Clean debris off the windows and wipers

-Another one that takes seconds to check but also look for any splits on the wiper blades.
+Take a few seconds to look for any splits on the wiper blades.
 You don’t want to set off anywhere before discovering the wipers smear trapped leaves or dirt across your view.
 For future planning, if you intend to leave the vehicle outside for a period over winter, thread them into a plastic bag to protect them from the cold weather conditions.

 Check bulbs

 This is best done with the help of another person, as you can apply the brakes and switch certain systems on and off while they check for you around the vehicle.
-Remember it’s an MoT failure if any of these bulbs have not been replaced.
+Remember it’s an MOT failure if any of these bulbs don’t work.

 On the move